Call for Shame Statements 2023

 Preacher Boy – “Shamedown” <– Support our house musician

-Recorded in September 2022.
+Recorded in May 2023.
 Copyrights are owned by the artists and their labels.
 Negative dollars are made from this podcast.